area9innovation/fast/mini/readme.md

 We have a minimal JS backend.

-- Fix : to write bools, and ignore in other cases
 - Constant lifting (JSON-like values for JS in particular to help reduce memory and startup)
+- Move natives to a .js file with comments, or something, which is the processed to define the backends - stripping newlines and stuff?

 ### Flow